bhklab/snakemake-kubernetes-api/README.md

 git clone https://github.com/bhklab/snakemake-kubernetes-api.git
 scp -i path_to_the_key path_to_the_.env_file username>@hostname:/path_to_the_app's_root_dir
 ```
-TO DO: Safely store git credentials so that git client can be used without authentication.
+**TO DO**: Safely store git credentials so that git client can be used without authentication.

 Currently uses ```git config --global credential.helper store``` to store credential.

 ### Install DVC